25 and Counting: Our Clients

 Unsurprisingly, larger employers get more workplace conflict.
 So NHS Trusts, Universities, and Local Authorities, all of whom employ thousands upon thousands of people, use our services very frequently.
 We get more and more from the private sector these days, and those companies with an overseas base are now also becoming customers of our sister organisation, EU Mediation, which offers mediation and training to multinationals in mainland Europe.

-But one aspect of our early work that we always want to keep up is with homelessness organisations, which is a particular interest of mine.
+But one aspect of our early work that we always want to keep up with is homelessness organisations, which is a particular interest of mine.
 We make a real investment of time and effort in this part of our work, and we continue to develop what we are able to offer the sector.

 4. What has been the biggest project that UKM has undertaken, either in terms of scope or sheer volume?